-Globally, infectious diseases, pregnancy, and birth related complications caused over three quarters of total deaths in children under five in 2015.
+Globally, acute lower respiratory infections and prematurity related complications caused over one third of total deaths in children under five in 2017.
 In fact, these causes are largely preventable and/or treatable by ensuring access to simple and affordable interventions like vaccination, antenatal health care and skilled attendance of birth.
-As shown in Figure 4.6, prematurity was the largest single cause of death in children under five in 2015, and approximately 50 per cent of under-five deaths were due to infectious causes like pneumonia /sepsis (neonatal pneumonia), diarrhoea, malaria and other infectious diseases.
-A similar situation is also observed in the case of non-OIC developing countries where leading causes of death among under-five children are prematurity, pneumonia, birth asphyxia, and diarrhoea.
+As shown in Figure 4.6, prematurity was the largest single cause of death in children under five in 2017, and over 50% of under-five deaths were due to causes like pneumonia /sepsis (neonatal pneumonia), diarrhoea, congenital anomalies, and birth asphyxia/trauma related diseases.
+A similar situation is also observed in the case of non-OIC developing countries where leading causes of death among under-five children are prematurity, acute lower respiratory infections, birth asphyxia, and congenital anomalies.
 In contrast, causes of childhood deaths in developed countries are more skewed toward complications associated with pregnancy and delivery than the infectious diseases.
 The major causes of under-five mortality in OIC countries are similar to those in other developing countries.
-As shown in Figure 4.6, 40 per cent of under-five deaths were caused by three infectious diseases: pneumonia/sepsis (23 per cent), diarrhoea (9 per cent) and malaria (8 per cent).
-Among the pregnancy and birth related complications, prematurity (15 per cent) remained the major cause of under five deaths followed by birth asphyxia (12 per cent) and injuries (6 per cent).
+As shown in Figure 4.6, 37.8% of under-five deaths were caused by three infectious diseases: acute lower respiratory infections (19.2%), diarrhoea (10.5%) and malaria (8%).
+Among the pregnancy and birth related complications, prematurity (18.5%) remained the major cause of under five deaths followed by birth asphyxia (15%) and congenital anomalies (8.4%).